 Leaving your food unattended will attract insects, bugs and wildlife to your campsite.
 If there are larger animals in the area, they can even pose a threat to your safety.
 This camping mistake can also affect the quality of your camping trip.
 If your ingredients aren’t stored properly, they’ll spoil easily, and you’ll quickly run out of food on your camping trip.

 Moreover, as part of the leave no trace principle, campers shouldn’t leave leftover food and litter around their campsite.
-For your survival and safety, you should stop doing this camping mistake immediately.

 If you’re new to camping, it’s understandable to be unfamiliar with everything you need to do.
 Hopefully, by pointing out these camping mistakes, you can avoid them.
 Ultimately, the goal is for you to have a fun and enjoyable camping trip.